-The County receives actuarial valuations for PERS and OPEB liabilities every two years.
-In connection with the County's OPEB actuarial valuations, the CFO and the County's actuaries will present the actuarial valuation on OPEB liabilities to the Board along with the CAFR presentation.
+CFO and the County's actuaries will present the actuarial valuation on OPEB liabilities to the Board along with the CAFR presentation.
 The CFO may recommend OPEB funding structures to the Board based on the actuarial valuations and the County's Risk Management Fund.
 This will allow the board to be better informed when considering funding options such as establishing a trust fund for the County's OPEB obligations.
-The data presented below notes the County is not incompliance with our policy to achieve a funding level of 20% of the OPEB liability by the end of fiscal year 2013.
+The County has achieved the goal for funding the OPEB liability by the end of fiscal year 2013.

-The following is the June 30, 2012 funding level of each liability (\$ in thousands):
+The following is the June 30, 2013 funding level of each liability (\$ in thousands):